mathieu-benoit/acm-workshop/content/onlineboutique/secure-memorystore-access.md

 ![Apps Operator](/images/apps-operator.png)
 _{{< param description >}}_

-In this section, you will secure the access by TLS to the Memorystore (redis) instance from the OnlineBoutique's `cartservice` appl, without updating the source code of the app, just with Istio's capabilities.
+In this section, you will [secure the access by TLS to the Memorystore (redis) instance from the OnlineBoutique's `cartservice` app](https://medium.com/google-cloud/64b71969318d), without updating the source code of the app, just with Istio's capabilities.

 Initialize variables:
 ```Bash